gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 * :code:`/tscc/projects/ps-gymreklab/resources/dbase` contains reference genome builds for humans and mice and other non-project-specific datasets
 * :code:`/tscc/projects/ps-gymreklab/resources/datasets` contains project-specific datasets that are shared across the lab.
+* :code:`/tscc/projects/ps-gymreklab/resources/datasets/ukbiobank` contains our local copy of the UK Biobank.
+You must have the proper Unix permissions to read these files.
+Ask Melissa to add you on the UK Biobank portal and then ask to be added to the :code:`gymreklab-ukb` group afterwards.
+* :code:`/tscc/projects/ps-gymreklab/resources/datasets/1000Genomes` contains files for the 1000 Genomes dataset
+* :code:`/tscc/projects/ps-gymreklab/resources/datasets/gtex` contains the GTEX dataset
+* :code:`/tscc/projects/ps-gymreklab/resources/datasets/pangenome` contains pangenome files

 Sharing files with Snorlax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^